SUPERNVX/Atomus/README.md

 - **Interactive Demonstrations**: Visualizing atomic models in real-time
 - **Comparative Analysis**: Comparing different atomic models side-by-side

-## Customization

-The application can be customized for specific educational needs:

-- Add new atomic models
-- Modify existing models
-- Change visual parameters (colors, sizes)
-- Adjust simulation parameters

-## Deployment

-This project is configured for deployment to GitHub Pages:

-1. Build the project: `npm run build`
-2. The `dist` folder contains the deployable files
-3. Configure GitHub Pages to serve from the `dist` folder

 ## Contributing

 Contributions are welcome!
 Feel free to submit pull requests for:
-- New atomic models
 - Educational features
 - Performance improvements
 - Bug fixes
-- Documentation enhancements

 ## License

 This project is open source and available under the [MIT License](LICENSE).

-## Acknowledgments

-- Built with React Three Fiber for seamless Three.js integration
-- Uses Tailwind CSS for responsive design
-- Vite for lightning-fast development